ftharsh/Arrays/display Array/readme.md

 };
 ```

-+Defines a structure named Array that contains:
+- Defines a structure named Array that contains:
-+lenght: An integer to store the number of elements in the array.
+  - lenght: An integer to store the number of elements in the array.
-+size: An integer to store the capacity of the array.
+  - size: An integer to store the capacity of the array.
-+a: A pointer to an integer array.
+  - a: A pointer to an integer array.
 This will point to the dynamically allocated memory for storing the elements.

 ### Display Function